gu04/auralean-crm-analysis/README.md

 - With the highest conversion rate (46.1%) and volume share (43.3%), the Email channel delivers the strongest ROI. **Shifting a larger share of the marketing budget toward Email campaigns and maintaining them as stable revenue drivers while reassessing underperforming App campaigns** would ensure cost efficiency.
 - App has the lowest marketing cost ($0.005/unit) and competitive conversion rates in some campaigns (e.g. Campaign ID 22), indicating App campaigns’ possible high efficiency.
 Hence, **test-scaled investment in high-efficiency App campaigns** is recommended if ROI remains strong.
 - **Redirect investment budget from low-yield High-Frequency customers** with near-zero conversions across recency segments. **Reallocate budget toward Intermediate-Recency + Mid-Frequency customer segments** with the highest observed conversion rate (37.65%).
-- Focus on increasing the lifetime value of Bronze-tier customers who account for 39% of the customer base but yield lower lifetime value and high variance in purchase behaviours, by **quantifying ROI opportunity from Bronze to Silver+ upgrades, and investing in tier-upgrade initiatives** (e.g. clear loyalty advantages for higher tiers) for long-term revenue growth.
+- Focus on increasing the lifetime value of Bronze-tier customers who account for 38.76% of the customer base but yield lower lifetime value and high variance in purchase behaviours, by **quantifying ROI opportunity from Bronze to Silver+ upgrades, and investing in tier-upgrade initiatives** (e.g. clear loyalty advantages for higher tiers) for long-term revenue growth.
 - **Build financial models to predict incremental revenue from Platinum-tier customers’ spend stabilisation and set profitability targets** before the marketing team implements retention measures to maintain Platinum customers’ high average spending ($272.05).

 ## Sales Team

 - **Maintain high-performing Email campaigns as the primary source for immediate conversion activities**, as they show the highest conversion rate (46.1%) and campaign count (13).
 - **Target under-engaged yet responsive segments** (e.g. Low-Frequency customers with >30% conversion rate) through **personalised offers, seasonal promotions, and reminder-based follow-ups** to increase overall incremental sales.
-- With 46.4% of Auralean’s customer base as Silver and Gold tiers, focusing on increasing garment sales among these tier groups through **incentive-based promotions with tier upgrades** can reinforce upselling.
+- With 46.4% of Auralean’s customer base in Silver and Gold tiers, focusing on increasing garment sales among these tier groups through **incentive-based promotions with tier upgrades** can reinforce upselling.
-- **Identify Platinum-tier customers with lower spend and target their tier through promoting VIP advantages**, as they have showcased large spread in spending patterns along with Bronze-tier customers.
+- **Identify Platinum-tier customers with lower spend and target their tier through promoting VIP advantages**, as they have showcased a large spread in spending patterns along with Bronze-tier customers.

 ## Marketing Team